How to Equip Your Network to Advocate for You in a Job Search

 The goal is to:

-If you’re asking someone to do the work of explaining who you are, they won’t do it.
-But if you equip them with a short, thoughtful message, you’ll see results.
+If you're asking someone to do the work of explaining who you are, it's less likely that they'll do it.
+But if you equip them with a short, thoughtful message, you'll see results.

 Step 4: Keep Your Network in the Loop

-Once people start advocating for you, keep them engaged.
-That doesn’t mean pestering them—it means making them feel part of your journey.
+Once people start advocating for you, keep them engaged, make them feel part of your journey.

-Sharing updates: “Just had a great conversation with a VP of Product at [Company].
+π Share updates: "Just had a great conversation with [Name].
 Thanks again for the intro!”

-Closing the loop: Let them know when their help leads to interviews, offers, or connections—even if it doesn’t result in a job.
+π Close the loop: Let them know when their help leads to interviews, offers, or connections (even if these don't result in a job).

 This builds long-term trust and makes people more likely to refer you again in the future.